 Elizabeth R. Merritt practices in the arenas of civil litigation and domestic relations.
 Her clients include professionals, businesses and individuals.
 She attended Assumption College in Worcester, Massachusetts prior to heading to Suffolk University Law School.
 Ms. Merrit has enjoyed success on behalf of her clients in both Massachusetts and Rhode Island State and Federal Courts.

 Ms. Merritt is a member of the Rhode Island Women’s Bar Association, the American Bar Association, the Rhode Island Bar Association’s Animal Law Committee and the Rhode Island Bar Journal’s Editorial Committee.
-She dedicates a portion of her practice to pro bono matters, and also serves as chair of the board of directors of local non-profit organization, The Manton Avenue Project.
+She dedicates a portion of her practice to pro bono matters, and also serves as a board member to local non-profit organization, The Manton Avenue Project.